 Q: What is the history of The Manor House Inn?

 The Manor House has hosted overnight visitors for nearly 50 years, first with room rentals (1977), then as a B&B (1986), and for over 25 years as a Country Inn (1996).
+In the early 1960s, the property was abandoned for some time before becoming a boarding house in the 1970s.

 Q: How is The Manor House permitted to operate in the Village Residential zone?
 Doesn’t the zoning permit only residential uses?

 A: Country Inns are permitted with special permit approval in the Village Residential Zone.
 The Manor House received its special permit to operate as a Country Inn in 1996, and that permit is still valid today.
-The special permit allows up to 25 guest rooms with the following “related uses,” to be enjoyed by both overnight and daytime guests of “no more than 150 people”:
+The special permit allows up to 25 guest rooms with the following “related uses” to be enjoyed by both overnight and daytime guests of “no more than 150 people”:

 • A restaurant;